oddu/M2_Embedded_passangerseat_monitoring/README.md

 SWOT Analysis-Strengths, and Weakness,Opportunities Threats:

-Strengths .
-Easy to change the Temparature values .
+Strengths .Easy to change the Temparature values .
 Low cost .
 Easy to understand .
 Very efficient

 Weakness .
 Hard to keep it, you can't make any alternation